 14.01: Introduction

-14.02: Area and Regional Volunteer Plans
+14.02: Area, Regional or Central Volunteers

 14.03: Selection of Volunteers

 14.04: Volunteer Requirements

 14.01: Introduction

 The Department's enabling legislation authorizes collaboration with volunteer agencies or organizations to assure efficient and high quality social and educational services for persons who are unable for social or economic reasons to provide such services for themselves.
 See, M.G.L. c.
 18B, § 3.
 In addition, volunteers are needed to serve as independent third party representatives on the Department's foster care review panels (see M.G.L. c.
 18B, § 6A) and multidisciplinary service teams (see M.G.L. c.
 119, § 51D).
 Volunteers provide a valuable resource to the Department as it strives to maximize its delivery of a comprehensive social service program.